 Filing it with your taxes

-Now, once you have figured out whether you need to claim the income or not, you must incorporate the 1099-C into your federal tax returns.
-That income will be added with your other forms of income to determine how much you tax liability is for the year—i.e. how much you owe.
-Unfortunately, that could result in a reduction of your tax refund, or worse, it could mean that you owe the IRS money.
-And if you don’t pay it off immediately, it will turn into back taxes.
+Once you have figured out whether you need to claim the income or not, you must incorporate the 1099-C into your federal tax returns.
+That income will be added with your other forms of income to determine how much your tax liability is for the year —i.e. how much you owe.

 Filing for an exclusion due to financial hardship

-So, when a lender or creditor records a partial loss on money they lent you, the IRS expects you to treat the loss as “ordinary income.”
+When a lender or creditor records a partial loss on money they lent you, the IRS expects you to treat the loss as “ordinary income.”
 Fortunately, there is a loophole in the form of the insolvency exclusion.
 Should you be insolvent when you reach a settlement with a lender, you can offset your 1099-C income up to the insolvent amount.

 For example, say you owned $100,000 in assets the same year you were forgiven $40,000 in debt.
 Assume at the time you owed $160,000 in total debt, including the $40,000 forgiven.
 That means your net worth at the time you settled was negative $60,000.
 Therefore, you were insolvent by $60,000 and would not be required to pay taxes on the $40,000 forgiven debt that was reported via Form 1099-C.